EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Training efficiency

 Below are some tips for maximizing training efficiency. \begin{itemize} \item If possible, add early exits to the middle stages rather than to the first or last one.
 For example, adding one early exit to the end of the first stage leads to the same model architecture as adding to the beginning of the second stage, but the latter has higher training efficiency due to more balanced load across stages. \item Avoid adding too many early exits to the LLM.
 Despite higher flexibility during inference, the gain of adding many early exits (e.g.~one per layer) might be marginal, and comes at the cost of excessive overhead for training and inference, which is especially the case for LLMs due to large vocabulary sizes.
 Similar observations and advice have been made recently by the authors of \cite{Bae2023} as well. \item If there are multiple exits within the same pipeline stage, one might use the same output embedding matrix for all exits; similarly, if early exits are added to the first/last stage, one might reuse the original input/output embedding matrix for early exits.
 These choices reduce the memory usage by model parameters, at the cost of lower expressivity of early exits. \end{itemize}

-\begin{remark} Recall from Section~\ref{subsec:overview_model_architectures} that, with \sys, users can choose more expressive and powerful early-exit layers beyond the minimalistic structure.
+\begin{remark} Recall from Section~\ref{sec:overview} that, with \sys, users can choose more expressive and powerful early-exit layers beyond the minimalistic structure.
 Similarly, more than one early exit can be added to each pipeline stage, which provides more flexible choices of exits during inference.
-These benefits, of course, come at the cost of higher overhead for training, and potentially for inference as well\footnote{ There is no clear answer to whether additional modules at early-exit layers will improve or hurt the overall inference speed.
-There is certainly higher overhead for the computation of each early-exit layer; on the other hand, higher flexibility and adaptivity of the early exits can potentially enable them to produce better outputs and get selected more often during inference, leading to overall faster generation of a complete sequence.
-For similar reasons, there is no clear positive or negative correlation between the number of early exits and the overall speed of generating a sequence.}; with \sys, users can conveniently choose the most suitable configurations for their own use cases. \end{remark}
+These benefits, of course, come at the cost of a higher overhead for training, and potentially for inference as well\footnote{ There is no clear answer to whether additional modules at early-exit layers will improve or hurt the overall inference speed.
+There is certainly a higher overhead for the computation of each early-exit layer; on the other hand, higher flexibility and adaptivity of the early exits can potentially enable them to produce better outputs and get selected more often during inference, leading to overall faster generation of a complete sequence.
+For similar reasons, there is no clear positive or negative correlation between the number of early exits and the overall speed of generating a sequence.}; with \sys, users can conveniently choose the most suitable configurations for their own use cases.
+A formal analysis of training efficiency in these general cases will soon be presented in Appendix~\ref{subsec:analysis_efficiency}. \end{remark}

 \paragraph{Numerical examples.}

 We complement previous analytical study with a few numerical examples.
 Figure~\ref{fig:pipeline_load_imbalance} illustrates load imbalance in the original 1F1B pipeline schedule for a standard 7B GPT Transformer, as well as the impacts of adding one minimalistic early-exit layer to each middle stage (with all performance optimizations applied).
 Table~\ref{tab:example_training_efficiency} takes a close look at the impacts of each performance optimization; unsurprisingly, the best training efficiency is achieved with all the proposed optimizations applied.